 Also below, I’ve listed out my 17 tips for travelling to Hawaii if you’re a newbie.

 We were newbies this time but we are already planning our return trip.
 And yes, we’ll venture beyond Oahu in future visits.
 This visit was to celebrate our son’s 21st on the Fourth of July before he and our daughter continued their travels elsewhere.

 17 tips for travelling to Hawaii if you’re a newbie

 1. Pick flights to suit your needs

-We flew Hawaiian Airlines and can highly recommend them, particularly if you’re fond of packing ALL the things and/or shopping for ALL the things.
+In 2016, we flew Hawaiian Airlines and can highly recommend them, particularly if you’re fond of packing ALL the things and/or shopping for ALL the things.
 Each of us could have taken two 32kg suitcases.
 We didn’t – and my suitcase going over was only 18kg – but we did take with us an extra small suitcase to swallow up any purchases.
 Glad we made that call.

 Hawaiian Airlines flies direct from Brisbane and the flight was about nine hours.
 We left in the evening and got to do that day all over again on the way over.
 We were tired as sleep was not plentiful but it didn’t take too long to get on Hawaiian time.
 Coming back we lost that day but flew during the day, arriving home early evening so were able to fall into bed pretty quickly after a little unpacking.
 The only downside to the flight was the inability to request a gluten-free meal.